Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

 \subsection{Medvedev degrees of effective subshifts}

-Let us now turn our attention to Medvedev degrees, a complexity measure which is defined using computable functions.
-Precise definitions of this and the following concepts are given in \secref{medvedev}.
+We now turn our attention to Medvedev degrees, a complexity measure which is defined using computable functions.
+Precise definitions of this and the following concepts are given in \Cref{sec:medvedev}.
 Intuitively, the Medvedev degree of a set $P\subset A^{\N}$ measures how hard is to compute a point in $P$.
 For example, a set has zero Medvedev degree if and only if it has a computable point.
-Note that this becomes meaningful if we regard $P$ as the set of solutions to some problem.

-This notion can be applied to a variety of objects, such as graph colorings \cite{remmel_graph_1986}, paths on graphs, matchings from Hall's matching theorem, and others \cite[Chapter 13]{ershov_handbook_1998-2}.
+This complexity measure becomes meaningful when we regard $P$ as the set of solutions to a problem.
+This notion can be applied to a variety of objects, such as graph colorings \cite{remmel_graph_1986}, paths on graphs, matchings from Hall's matching theorem, and others \cite[Chapter 13]{ershov_handbook_1998a}.
 In this article we consider Medvedev degrees of subshifts.